 Your denture can harbor all kinds of bacteria and plaque that you don’t want ending up in your mouth.
 It’s vital, therefore, to clean your denture before inserting it.

 While toothpaste is ideal for scrubbing your teeth and gums, it’s not suitable for dentures.
 The chemicals that it contains are often too harsh for the acrylic material and can degrade it over time.

 We can recommend a host of denture cleaners you can use to look after your dentures.

 Over time, your mouth, teeth, and gums can all change shape.
 You may, therefore, require a denture adjustment to help the device fit your mouth better.
 Improperly fitting dentures can lead to a host of problems, including sore spots and infections.

-If you’d like to learn more about partial dentures, then get in touch with our friendly team today.
+If you’d like to learn more about partial dentures, then contact us to speak with our friendly team today.
 We’d love to help.